| Safe Haskell | Safe-Inferred |

 Random generation and shrinking of values.

-instances for most types in base
+QuickCheck provides Arbitrary instances for most types in base,

 except those which incur extra dependencies.

-For a wider range of Arbitrary
+For a wider range of Arbitrary instances see the

 quickcheck-instances